What is a designation?

 Designations are also similar to a comprehensive land-use resource consent as they enable a requiring authority to undertake the works within the designated area (subject to any conditions applied to it).

-The designated area is still subject to any restrictions on land use under s9 (excluding subsection (3)) and in relation to air, water, and the coastal marine area as contained in ss 12 – 15.
+The designated area is still subject to any restrictions on land use under s9 (excluding subsection (3)) and in relation to air, water, and the coastal marine area as contained in sections 12 – 15.
 Relevant regional council resource consents may also be needed in relation to a project or work.

 A designation restricts anyone other than the requiring authority from carrying out work on the designated land that will prevent or hinder the project or work to which the designation relates, without first obtaining the requiring authority’s permission (refer s176(b)).

-Designations have a number of advantages, including providing for activities that might otherwise be difficult to comprehensively provide for in a district plan For example, designations are often used to provide for networks such as land transport, telecommunications and electricity transmission.
+Designations have a number of advantages, including providing for activities that might otherwise be difficult to comprehensively provide for in a district plan.
+For example, designations are often used to provide for networks such as land transport, telecommunications and electricity transmission.

 When there is more than one designation on a site, the requiring authority responsible for the later designation must first obtain the written consent of the requiring authority responsible for the earlier designation before undertaking a project or work.
 However, the requiring authority responsible for the earlier designation may only withhold consent if the proposed activity would prevent or hinder the project of work to which the earlier designation relates.

 Notices of requirement (notices for new designations) can be processed in two main ways, either by themselves in a way similar to a comprehensive resource consent or as part of a proposed district plan.
-These processes vary different timeframes and requirements.
+These processes have different timeframes and requirements.
 Guidance on both of these processes is provided in this note.

 Existing use rights may apply when a designation is removed.
 Section 10(1)(b) of the RMA recognises existing use rights when either a designation is removed, or a requiring authority loses requiring authority status, or where a designation lapses.
 These rights apply only if the effects of the existing use are the same or similar in character, intensity and scale as before the designation was removed.